 - Read the useful information about opening UK bank accounts on the UKCISA website

 - Do some research into the different types of account available to you

 - Decide which bank and branch you want to open an account with

-- Make an appointment with the bank (allow at least 3 days after submitting your bank letter request form).
+- Make an appointment with the bank (allow at least 10 working days after submitting your bank letter request form).

-- Take the letter and your passport with you to your bank appointment.
+- Take the letter, your passport and any other document the bank requires with you to your bank appointment.

 Keeping your bank account safe